 During practice and qualifying, we systematically changed the bike’s set-up and gradually improved the feeling I had every time we went out – largely making the bike more stable and bump compliant.
 With every outing came an improvement in lap time: 98mph, 102mph, 104mph, 105mph and I qualified with a 106mph, surpassing my predetermined goal of 105 and on level terms with the other newcomers.
 Not too shabby for a bike that went through Sulby speed trap at 135mph.
 I even had a few riders starting behind me!

 Just before the four-lap race, we made a small but significant change to the rear suspension.
 It didn’t take long into the race to realise the job was in tatters.
 Tugging the ‘bars for the left kink at St Ninian’s, my botty soon left the seat, feet wafting aimlessly over the pegs.
 The change badly affected stability and, frankly, buggered my entire race, but that didn’t stop me from completing the world’s toughest motorsport event – 150 miles and well over an hour of mental and physical torture.
+But the worst bit was the bike eating one of the spark plugs, which well and truly buggered the job.
+It’s hard enough with two cylinders around here, let along one and an intermittent misfire that meant I couldn’t even click top gear.
 I finished 34th and last, lapping nowhere near my qualifying pace which would have put me well inside the top-30.
 Well, there were 58 starters, and it ain’t the world’s toughest race for no reason.